Sensitivities of Black Hole Images from GRMHD Simulations: Introduction

 In this work, for the first time, we compute these sensitivities for black hole images obtained from GRMHD snapshots, and use them to examine the questions raised above.
 We focus on derivatives with respect to two post-processing parameters: the observer inclination angle $\theta_{\rm o}$ and the electron-heating parameter $R_{\rm high}$.
 By post-processing parameters we mean image-model parameters that do not alter the underlying GRMHD simulation itself.
 The two parameters chosen in this paper provide examples of different types of dependence: $\theta_{\rm o}$ determines the observer's inclination, whereas $R_{\rm high}$ modifies the estimated plasma thermodynamics through an electron-heating prescription \citep{Moscibrodzka_2016}.
 The same framework can be extended to other post-processing parameters, including the accretion rate, black hole mass, or a generalized electron energy distribution.

 We then use these sensitivities to conduct gradient-based fitting experiments as illustrative applications, rather than as a final inference strategy for black hole imaging.
 Existing Bayesian analyses of EHT data are typically carried out within stochastic sampling frameworks, for example with \code{Comrade.jl} \citep{Tiede_2022}, in order to account for systematic and stochastic observational uncertainties.
-Our goal here is narrower: we use simple conjugate-gradient experiments to test whether the derivatives $dI/d\theta_{\rm o}$ and $dI/dR_{\rm high}$ provide useful local information for parameter recovery and to assess how they reflect the structure of the imaging error surface.
-These experiments should therefore be interpreted as a controlled demonstration of the information content of the sensitivities, and as a step toward their incorporation into more complete Bayesian inference pipelines.
+Our goal here is narrower: we use simple conjugate-gradient experiments to test whether the derivatives $dI/d\theta_{\rm o}$ and $dI/dR_{\rm high}$ provide useful local information for parameter recovery and to assess how they reflect the structure of the imaging error surface.These example experiments are not intended to demonstrate superiority over established sampling approaches or to introduce a new inference methodology.
+Rather, they are designed to illustrate the information content of the GRMHD-based sensitivities and to show that these quantities can be computed in a stable and physically meaningful way in a realistic simulation setting.
+The focus of this work is therefore the successful computation of image sensitivities from state-of-the-art GRMHD simulations, enabling gradient-based analysis in a regime where analytic emission models are no longer applicable.
+The experiments should be interpreted as a controlled demonstration of these sensitivities and as a step toward their incorporation into more complete Bayesian inference pipelines.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:governing_equations} we present the governing equations and numerical methods used to compute both the images and their sensitivities.
 In Sec.~\ref{sec:validation} we validate \code{Jipole} against \code{ipole}, describe the numerical changes adopted in the present implementation, and compare sensitivities computed with finite differences and automatic differentiation.
 In Sec.~\ref{sec:error_landscape} we examine the normalized mean squared error (NMSE) landscape associated with the two parameters considered here, $\theta_{\rm o}$ and $R_{\rm high}$.
 In Sec.~\ref{sec:MockData} we present a simple mock-data analysis using these sensitivities, first for an injected image without blurring or noise, and then after adding blurring and Gaussian noise.
 Finally, in Sec.~\ref{sec:Discussion} we discuss the implications of these results and outline directions for future work.